iamAnish18/KeyDwell/README.md

 - **Dynamic UI:** Interactive and responsive user interface for a seamless experience.
 - **RESTful Backend:** Communication between frontend and backend is powered by RESTful APIs.
 - **User-Friendly:** Designed for both travelers and homeowners to use with ease.
+- **MVC Code Management:** Clean separation of concerns using the MVC model for easier readability and maintainability.
+- **Robust Data Validation:** Ensures all data is validated before entering the system.
+- **Custom Error Handling:** Friendly and descriptive errors for a better developer and user experience.

 ---